jmswaney/jmswaney.github.io/content/research/phathom_background.rst

 	A CLARITY-processed mouse brain from Chung, K. (2013) *Nature*.

-CLARITY works by and removing lipids (including cell membranes) with a detergent.
+CLARITY works by removing lipids (including cell membranes) with a detergent.
 Since the lipids scatter light very effectively, the tissue becomes more transparent when they are removed.
 Unfortunately, the tissues also become extremely fragile because the membranes add a lot of structural support.
-CLARITY uses a paraformaldehyde (PFA) and an acrylamide hydrogel (which is also clear) to support the tissue through this clearing process.
+CLARITY uses paraformaldehyde (PFA) and an acrylamide hydrogel (which is also clear) to support the tissue through this clearing process.
 The result is a transparent tissue-hydrogel hybrid that retains the original sample's endogenous proteins and nucleic acids in their original place.

 Immunostaining
 ---------------